timbre-conference/timbre2023/content/accommodation/index.md

 projects: []
 ---

-Below you will find information about hotels from which we have received special offers for Timbre 2023 attendees.
-Rates are per room and per night.
+</br>Below you will find information about hotels from which we have received special offers for Timbre 2023 attendees.

 **Please use the code TIMBRE 2023 in your communication with the hotels in order to receive the special rates.**

 Special rates are NOT available through travel agencies, OTAs (booking.com, expedia, etc) or any other intermediate.

 ### Hotel ABC (3-star)
 {style="color: #8E44AD "}